-Marathon Oil EF LLC ("Marathon Oil"), a wholly-owned subsidiary of Marathon Oil Corporation (NYSE: MRO), is the operator of our Eagle Ford acreage and we are reliant upon Marathon Oil to operate successfully.
+Marathon Oil is the operator of our Eagle Ford acreage and we are reliant upon Marathon Oil to operate successfully.
 Marathon Oil will make decisions based on its own best interest and the collective best interest of all of the working interest owners of this acreage, which may not be in our best interest.
 We have a limited ability to exercise influence over the operational decisions of Marathon Oil, including the setting of capital expenditure budgets and determination of drilling locations and schedules.
 The success and timing of development activities, operated by Marathon Oil, will depend on a number of factors that will largely be outside of our control, including:

-- the timing and amount of capital expenditures; - Marathon Oil's expertise and financial resources; - approval of other participants in drilling wells; - selection of technology; and - the rate of production of reserves, if any.
+- the timing and amount of capital expenditures; - Marathon Oil's expertise and financial resources; - · approval of other participants in drilling wells; - selection of technology; and - the rate of production of reserves, if any.

 To the extent that the capital expenditure requirements related to our Eagle Ford acreage exceeds our budgeted amounts, it may reduce the amount of capital we have available to invest in our other assets.
 We have the ability to elect whether or not to participate in well locations proposed by Marathon Oil on an individual basis.
-If we elect to not participate in a well location, we forgo any revenue from such well until Marathon Oil has recouped, from our working interest share of production from such well, 300% to 500% of our working interest share of the cost of such operation.
+If we elect to not participate in a well location, we forgo any revenue from such well until Marathon Oil has recouped, from our working interest share of production from such well, 300% to 500% of our working interest share of the cost of such well.